vmware/differential-datalog/doc/tutorial/tutorial.md

 These 5 kinds of statements (`for`, `if`, `match`, `var`, blocks enclosed in braces) can be nested in arbitrary ways.
 When using this syntax semicolons must be used as separators between statements.
-Also note that the `if` statement is not an expression, and thus the `else` clause is not required when using this syntax.
 The DDlog compiler translates such programs into regular DDlog programs.

 ## Modules